TheAICommand Brief

 Figure 2.
 FWC claims surge with the verification gate.
 Indicative.
 Source: HCA Mag, April 2026.

-WC: AI exclusions arrive as agentic claims triage scales
+WC: AI exclusions and the rise of agentic triage

 Source: pymnts.com